-It is a part of the capital market, which is also known as the new issue market.
-This is the place where a Company or Government sells securities or bonds for funds.
+It is a part of the capital market, also known as the new issue market.
+This is where a Company or Government sells securities or bonds for funds.
 In a primary market, the issuer sells the securities directly to an investor.

 It is essential to have three bodies for these transactions.

 - Company or Issuer